-- 2. For any violation of subsection 1, a city council or other governing body of an incorporated city may impose a criminal, civil or administrative penalty in accordance with an ordinance adopted by the city council or other governing body of an incorporated city pursuant to section 21 of this act. - Sec.
-22. An ordinance adopted by a city council or other governing body of an incorporated city regulating sidewalk vendors pursuant to section 21 of this act may require that a sidewalk vendor: - 1.
-Hold: - (a) A permit or license for sidewalk vending; - (b) A state business license; and - (c) Any other licenses issued by a state or local governmental agency to the extent otherwise required by law. - → Nothing in this section shall be construed to authorize a sidewalk vendor to not comply with any requirement to obtain a state business license or other license issued by a state agency or any permit or license issued by a local government, agency or board of health to the extent otherwise required by law. - 2.
-Submit information to the designated representative of the city relating to his or her operations, including, with limitation: - (a) The name and current mailing address of the sidewalk vendor; - (b) If the sidewalk vendor is an agent of an individual, company, partnership or corporation, the name and business address of the principal office; - (c) A description of the food [or merchandise] offered for sale; and - (d) A certification by the sidewalk vendor that, to the best of his or her knowledge and belief, the information submitted pursuant to this section is true. - Sec.
+- (a) A permit for sidewalk vending: - (b) A state business license; and - (c) Any other licenses issued by the State or local governmental agency to the extent otherwise required by law. - Nothing in this section shall be construed to authorize a sidewalk vendor to not comply with any requirement to obtain a state business license or other license issued by a state agency to the extent otherwise required by law. - 2.
+Submit information to the designated representative of the city relating to his or her operations, including, with limitation: - (a) The name and current mailing address of the sidewalk vendor; - (b) If the sidewalk vendor is an agent of an individual, company, partnership or corporation, the name and business address of the principal office; - (c) A description of the food or merchandise offered for sale; and

+- (d) A certification by the sidewalk vendor that, to the best of his or her knowledge and belief, the information submitted pursuant to this section is true. - Sec.
 23. 1.
-[Except as otherwise provided in subsection 2, an ordinance adopted by a city council or other governing body of an incorporated city that regulates sidewalk vendors must not: - (a) Require a sidewalk vendor to: - (1) Operate within specific parts of the public right of way; - (2) Obtain the consent of approval of any nongovernmental entity or individual before the sidewalk vendor may sell food or merchandise; or - (3) Operate only in a designated neighborhood or area: - (b) Prohibit a sidewalk vendor from selling food or merchandise in a park owned or operated by the city, unless the operator of the park has signed an agreement for concessions that exclusively permits the sale of food or merchandise by the concessionaire; or - (e) Restrict the overall number of sidewalk vendors permitted to operate within the city. - -2.]
-In addition to the provisions of section 22 of this act, an ordinance adopted by a city council or other governing body of an incorporated city that regulates sidewalk vendors may: - (a) Adopt requirements regulating the time, place and manner of sidewalk vending if the requirements are objectively and directly related to the health, safety or welfare concerns of the public, which may include, without limitation: - (1) Restrictions on [+ - (I) The hours of operation of a sidewalk vendor, which may not fbe unduly restrictive.
-In a nonresidential area, any restriction on the hours of operation of a sidewalk vendor must not be more restrictive than any restriction imposed by any applicable ordinance regulating noise or any restriction on the hours of operation imposed on home-based businesses or other businesses for uses on the same street. - (II) Sidewalk vending in a park owned or operated by the city if the restrictions are necessary to ensure the use and enjoyment by the public of

-51 52.
-53 natural resources and recreational opportunities or to prevent an unreasonable interference with the scenic and natural character of the park.] that are similar to sidewalk vending; and
+Except as otherwise provided in subsection 2, an ordinance adopted by a city council or other governing body of an incorporated city that regulates sidewalk vendors must not: - (a) Require a sidewalk vendor to:

+- (1) Operate within specific parts of the public right-of-way; - (2) Obtain the consent or approval of any nongovernmental entity or individual before the sidewalk vendor may sell food or merchandise; or - (3) Operate only in a designated neighborhood or area; - (b) Prohibit a sidewalk vendor from selling food or merchandise in a park owned or operated by the city, unless the operator of the park has signed an agreement for concessions that exclusively permits the sale of food or merchandise by the concessionaire; or - (c) Restrict the overall number of sidewalk vendors permitted to operate within the city. - 2.
+In addition to the provisions of section 22 of this act, an ordinance adopted by a city council or other governing body of an incorporated city that regulates sidewalk vendors may: - (a) Adopt requirements regulating the time, place and manner of sidewalk vending if the requirements are objectively and directly related to the health, safety or welfare concerns of the public, which may include, without limitation: - (1) Restrictions on: - (I) The hours of operation of a sidewalk vendor, which may not be unduly restrictive.
+In a nonresidential area, any restriction on the hours of operation of a sidewalk vendor must not be more restrictive than any restriction on the hours of operation imposed on other businesses or uses on the same street. - (II) Sidewalk vending in a park owned or operated by the city if the restrictions are necessary to ensure the use and enjoyment by the public of natural resources and recreational opportunities or to prevent an unreasonable interference with the scenic and natural character of the park. - (2) Requirements to: - (I) Maintain sanitary conditions. - (II) Ensure compliance with the Americans with Disabilities Act of 1990, 42 U.S.C. §§ 12101 et seq. - (b) Restrict or prohibit sidewalk vendors from operating: - (1) In areas located within the immediate vicinity of a farmers' market licensed pursuant to NRS 268.092 during the operating hours of the farmers' market.